CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 5.Ti=“Deletion” or “delete”

 5.sec=means remove or destroy data (either directly or through an agent) such that there is a reasonable basis for expecting that the data could not be retrieved in the ordinary course.
-No requirement to delete, destroy, or de-identify data under this Act shall require a covered entity to delete, destroy, or de-identify data that are retained for backup or archival purposes to the extent that such systems are not accessed in the ordinary course.
+No requirement to delete, destroy, or de-identify data under this Act shall require {a_covered_entity} to delete, destroy, or de-identify data that are retained for backup or archival purposes to the extent that such systems are not accessed in the ordinary course.
 To the extent such backup or archival systems are accessed in the ordinary course, this Act’s deletion requirements shall apply.

 6.Ti=“Minor”